roscheer/fuse4redis/README.md

 Since this is useful for educational purposes only, not much efoort was put on performance.
 Not all file system functionality is implemented, either.

+The code is based on the FUSE tutoria created by Joseph J. Pfeiffer, Jr. (http://www.cs.nmsu.edu/~pfeiffer/fuse-tutorial/).
+Most of the code was changed, however.
+Only the FUSE callbacks prototypes, and the logging functionality, are actually being reused.